MicrosoftDocs/learn/learn-pr/wwl-sci/security-copilot-describe-core-features/includes/2-describe-standalone-experience.md

 ### Get started using these promptbooks

-Copilot for Security comes with prebuilt promptbooks, a collection of prompts that have been put together to accomplish specific security-related tasks.
+Security Copilot comes with prebuilt promptbooks, a collection of prompts that have been put together to accomplish specific security-related tasks.
 Each promptbook requires a specific input (for example, a code snippet or a threat actor name) and then runs a series of prompts in sequence, with one prompt building on the one before it.

 The landing page of the standalone experience displays cards for a subset of the available promptbooks.
 Each card includes the title of the promptbook, a brief description, the owner, and the number of prompts in the promptbook.